eestdnt/impedance-measurement-matlab-scripts/README.md

 # Impedance measurement scripts using MATLAB and lab instruments

-The repository contains MATLAB scripts for measuring the internal impedance of a Lithium-ion battery cell.
+The repository contains MATLAB scripts for measuring the internal impedance of power-electronic devices.

 ## Prerequisites